Tszon/Tszon/README.md

 # 👋 Hi there, I'm Tszon Tseng :)

+I'm about to start my intern at BEAT (Better Environment and Transportation) from Jun 2025 to Jul 2025!

+---

+## 🚀 About Me

 🎯 **Aspiring Data Scientist & AI Engineer**
 🎓 BSc in Astrophysics with Space Science | UK-based

-About to intern at BEAT (Better Environment and Transportation) from Jun 2025 to Jul 2025!
----

-## 🚀 About Me

 With a background in astrophysics and a growing portfolio in machine learning, I'm passionate about solving real-world problems with data.
 Whether it’s building LLM apps, forecasting sales with deep learning, or exploring interpretable AI, I’m constantly pushing my limits to learn, build, and innovate.